Know Your Place: Bodie's crew

-Poot returns to the streets from prison after having been arrested alongside Avon Barksdale and many of his lieutenants and soldiers in Season 3.
+Poot returns to the streets from prison after having been arrested alongside Avon Barksdale and many of his lieutenants and soldiers.
 Bodie tells him about how Marlo was able to threaten the crew into working under him, but Poot does not mind the change of leadership, stating that one boss is the same as the next.
 Herc and Dozerman pull up in a patrol car, looking for Little Kevin to question in Lex's murder.
 Nobody tells Herc their names.
 Recognizing only Bodie and Poot, he says everyone under 5'6" and 150 lbs. goes into the wagon, and the three smallest corner boys are snatched up.
-Not realizing that Kevin's nickname is a joke on his portly size, Herc and Dozerman leave the real Little Kevin on the street.
+Not realizing that Kevin's nickname is a joke about his portly size, Herc and Dozerman leave the real Little Kevin on the street.

 Bodie delineates Namond's new corners, having been pressured by De'Londa, insisting that Namond keep his mother from interceding again.
 As they work their corner, Carver and Colicchio catch Namond's crew unprepared.
 The corner boys flee, but eight-year-old Kenard is not fast enough.
 Carver destroys the stash of vials and lets Kenard go, claiming that it is not worth processing.
 When Carver catches up with Namond, Donut, and Kenard at Cutty's gym, he chastises them for being so careless and warns them that the next time he catches them dealing drugs, he will beat them and send them to be processed for juvenile detention.